 - Reliability – The medical practice should be honest and transparent.
 Ask questions and make sure you understand the process well before enrolling.

 - Affordability – Insurance coverage is non- existent; the affordability of the clinic should be taken into account while planning.

 Reciprocal IVF in Europe

-Reciprocal IVF is legally offered in European countries such as Russia and Ukraine.
+Reciprocal IVF is legally offered in some European countries such as Russia.
 Besides offering excellent quality service and high success rates, these places offer the advantage of lower prices for couples seeking fertility treatments.